-Egyptian Museum in Cairo, Egypt information, tours, prices, booking
+Egyptian Museum Cairo Egypt tours, booking, prices, reviews

 The rulers of Egypt in this period did not realize the real value of the antiquities.
 They also didn’t for ancient historical finds of Egypt.
 They gave them to the European tourists who visited Egypt.
 It was in the middle of the 19th century.
 The rest of the antiquities taken to an abandoned room in the Citadel.
 The Austrian Archduke Maximilian visited the Citadel.
 He was fond of the belongings of this room.
 Khedive Abbas, the ruler of Egypt at that time, gave the Archduke all the items that kept in the room.
 Afterwards Maximilian took theses antiquities with him to Austria.
 They are still there until today.

-Further details about the Egyptian Museum in Cairo, Egypt:
+Further details about the Egyptian Museum Cairo Egypt:

-The recent Egyptian Museum located in Tahrir square.
+The recent museum located in Tahrir square.
 In fact, it is because of the efforts of the great Egyptolog man, Auguste Mariette.
-Egyptian Museum opened for public in the 15th of November 1902.
-Situated in front of the main entrance of the Egyptian Museum, a small artificial lake.
+The Museum opened for public in the 15th of November 1902.
+Situated in front of the main entrance of the Egyptian Museum Cairo, a small artificial lake.
 It has some of the lotus and the papyrus plants.
 Papyrus is indeed the most important plant for the ancient Egyptians.
 The papyrus is that green long plant which used by the ancient Egyptians to produce papers.
 Furthermore, the words “paper” in English and the word “Papier” in French both derived from the word “Papyrus”.

 In fact, the Egyptian Museum of Antiquities consists of two floors.
 The ground floor hosts the heavier displays.
 They are such as coffins, huge statues and also stone carvings.
 Moreover, the displays of this floor organized according to the historical periods.
 They are Old Kingdom, Intermediate Period and also New Kingdom.
 They also include Late Period Gareco Roman Period and the antiquities of the Nubia.
 The upper floor of the Egyptian Museum houses the lighter displays.
 The displays include gadgets and also tools.
 They include also funerary objects, smaller statues, papyrus papers, wooden coffins and jewelry.
 In addition, they also include jewelry.
 Moreover, they also include the displays of the Tut Ankh Amun tomb (Tutankhamen’s tomb).